fouscou/openshift-tutorials/README.md

 # openshift-tutorials
-A set of openshift tutorial
+A set of openshift tutorials